Calcium hydrogen carbonate

 The calcium hydrogen carbonate content of tap water is the main contributor to the hardness of tap water, which we call "carbonate hardness".

-Find out what makes perfect water.
+Let our technologies inspire you.
 Our water specialists will be happy to advise you without obligation on site or by telephone.

 +41 44 888 50 05